-Sourdough Island is classified as held for sale as of year-end; therefore no depreciation expense was taken on the property in fiscal year 2017.
+Sourdough Island was classified as held for sale as of June 30, 2017; therefore, no depreciation expense was taken on the property in fiscal year 2018 and 2017.
 In fiscal year 2017, the basis of the building and land was reduced by \$940,940 to reflect a reduction in the estimated fair value of the property.
-This reduction is shown as an impairment loss in the non-operating section of the Statement of Activities.
-Accumulated depreciation on the property at June 30, 2017 was \$1,271,160.
+This reduction is shown as an impairment loss in the nonoperating section of the Statement of Activities.

-The construction in process asset is the Washington-Grizzly Champions Center which will be donated to the University of Montana upon completion.
+The construction in process asset shown as of June 30, 2017 was the Washington-Grizzly Champions Center which was transferred to the University of Montana upon completion during the fiscal year that ended June 30, 2018.